Glissando/JavaRPG/README.md

 ## Graphics

 All graphics are drawn onto a JPanel.
 The color of the background changes depending on the amount of danger the player is in, shifting from blue to red.
-Character images are instances of JLabel and stared as components under the main JPanel instance which acts a manager class.
+Character images are instances of JLabel and stored as components under the main JPanel instance which acts as a manager class.